 The creature, covered with horns and tusk-like spikes, collided with a human prowler mid-toss with sickening cracks and tears.
-The impact failed to slow the monster's course, still fixed on the cindered man grappling with the prowler's hungry maw.
+The impact failed to slow the monster's course, still fixed on the Cindered Man grappling with the prowler's hungry maw.
 Wide-eyed and breathless, Kayah watched the attack that would smother her pursuing flame.
 The executioner swiveled dastardly, using the tackle to peel the winged maw away.
 Pointed bones punctured the ravian's patagium, stretching it like a wet cloak across the tangled bones.
 The atmosphere around the executioner changed; a difficult sensation to describe.
-Mere inches from the flesh-blinded, raging tusks of the dregue prowler, the cindered man concealed his weapon and drew a black shard without direct touch.
+Mere inches from the flesh-blinded, raging tusks of the dregue prowler, the Cindered Man concealed his weapon and drew a black shard without direct touch.
 Kayah watched in bewilderment as her hope turned to ash.

-The floating shard above the executioner dropped next to its newly kindled twin, both hovering near the cindered man.
+The floating shard above the executioner dropped next to its newly kindled twin, both hovering near the Cindered Man.
 Quick thrusts impaled the winged body to the mass of horns and muscle, using the searing obsidian as crude nails.
 The cloak of winged flesh transformed into a blanket of fire that consumed both prowlers.
 Their distorted yells trailed off as the mound slumped to a stop, engulfed in flame.
 Another two shards were drawn and lit by no explainable logic or contact.
 Rapid movements from the pivoting executioner mirrored the haphazard leaps of the blazing obsidian splinters as they each wedged into cracked ashen stumps.
 The erupting fire ravaged the lifeless roots and fed the hungry flames.
 The air seemed to give the snaking infernos an anger and speed that covered the entire garden in seconds.
-Fleeing a burning demise, the few remaining prowlers rushed past the cindered man towards the only escape, the half-submerged bridge.
+Fleeing a burning demise, the few remaining prowlers rushed past the Cindered Man towards the only escape, the half-submerged bridge.
 They each met a swift death, dealt by yet another pair of ghastly obsidian edges, mirroring the executioner's weaponless slashing.

 Kayah withdrew from searching flames that climbed the domed structure's exterior.
 From within, gaps in the eroded mortar glowed orange like the gridded bars of a molten cage.
 Shadowed breaks in the hemispherical prison played cruel jokes of freedom as plumes of black smoke billowed from the irrigated tunnels, shrouding the lifeless Demiurge.
 Watery eyes watched the encroaching flames smother the last light from her bright gnot and with it any chance at escape.
 Defeated, she descended upon the stone table's center, dragging her wooden companion along the jagged debris.
 The furthest point from the guild's reach wasn't far enough.
 She tried to rid herself of reality by drowning her senses.
 Kayah shut her eyes, covered her ears and held her breath, fearing the smells of burned flesh.
 No matter what she did, she couldn't outrun the temperatures sweltering her skin and symbolized her failed plan.

 "Are you alive in there?
-It's warm out here. " The cindered man's ragged voice seemed to mask his own pain.
+It's warm out here. " The Cindered Man's ragged voice seemed to mask his own pain.
 "Is it warm in there?"
 Boots approached the collapsed rubble archway, muffled by crackling snaps of hungry fire.
 "I know you are."
 The footsteps stopped.
 "In there, that is.
 I can feel you.
 Ringing like a bell."
 Unpleasant metallic clangs came from beyond the threshold on fallen rock.
 "Alive?
 Well, that is what I intend to find out."

 Scene 16 - Baran - Sewer entrance